The Bankruptcy Process

 8. What Kinds of Claims Survive Bankruptcy?

 The liens of secured creditors survive bankruptcy unless the underlying debt is paid off or the lien is removed during the bankruptcy case.
-This means the creditor can pursue the collateral (i.e., repossess the vehicle) but the creditor cannot collect against the debtor unless the debt has been reaffirmed.
+This means the creditor can pursue the collateral (i.e., repossess the vehicle) but the creditor cannot collect the balance due from the debtor unless the debt has been reaffirmed.
 Debts that are reaffirmed during the bankruptcy case will survive.

 9. What Effect Does Bankruptcy Have on Credit Ratings or Employment?